 Using a process trailer to tow and power the vehicle is the best method used by cinematographers to shoot a driving scene.
-It is the most realistic method that will give you the most control and will give the desired results.
+It is the most realistic method that will give you the most control and the desired results.

 A process trailer has a wide berth, serves as a moving camera platform and is towed by another vehicle.
-The good thing about a process trailer is that both the filmmaking crew and all required videography equipment can be set up around the vehicle while it's I motion.
+The good thing about a process trailer is that both the filmmaking crew and all required equipment can be set up around the vehicle while it is in motion.

-As effective and as efficient as they can be, the only snag it that they come very expensive, and because of their large and extra wide size, they often require the use of a police escort, and this adds considerably to the cost.
-But due to the level of safety, it affords the talent, the natural setting, and its convenience for the crew, they are well worth the cost and effort.
+As effective and as efficient as they can be, the only snag is that they come very expensive, and because of their large and extra wide size, they often require the use of a police escort which adds a considerable chunk to the budget.

 Using a Dolly in Cinematography